DevriX/DX-Category-Reports/readme.txt

 Contributors: nofearinc, devrix
 Tags: plugin, categories, posts, report, numbers, content, marketing Requires at least: 3.8
+Requires PHP: 7.4
-Tested up to: 5.9
+Tested up to: 6.5
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later

 A simple plugin for building a content marketing report for each category per month.